flying-watermelon/blog/_posts/2020-05-07-first-post-about-drone-project.md

 Currently, my plan about this project is clear.
 I'd like to try my best to build a selfmade drone with an Arduino, instead of using any existing flight controller chip.
 If I had a chance, I'll design the carbon fiber frame by myself.
 And if I can manage to finish that, I'd like to make the whole project open-source, so that everyone can easily make his/her own modified copy from it.

-At the moment, I've already finished porting some source code from python to C for Arduino.
-Next step I'll try to build the radio controller for Arduino, and then connect them to the simulation program.
-And then I'll be able to control the virtual drone in the simulation program.
-After that, I'll purchase some parts to build the physical drone.
+At the moment, I've already finished porting some source code from python to C++ for Arduino.
+And I'm also trying to rewrite the physics simulation program with C++.
+By using serial port communication, I'll be able to communicate between Arduino program and physics simulation program.
+In this way, I'll be able to replace the flight controlling part previously built in the physics simulation program with Arduino program.
+This will allow me to test the Arduino flight control program while not crashing a lot of drones in the real world.
+In the future, if I still have passion on improving the performance of the drones, I can also reuse the physics simulation program.